-Loaded roasted parsnip fries are seasoned lightly with garlic, salt, and pepper, then topped with crispy, crumbled jalapeño bacon, drizzled in a zesty horseradish sauce, and topped with sliced scallions.
+Whole30 Loaded Roasted Parsnip Fries are seasoned lightly with garlic, salt, and pepper, then topped with crispy, crumbled jalapeño bacon, drizzled in a zesty horseradish sauce, and topped with sliced scallions.
 There is SO much flavor in this dish, and it’s 100% Whole30 compliant, Paleo, and Gluten Free!

-We’re officially moved into our new apartment, and overall it’s gone pretty smoothly!
+Let me give you some background on how these Whole30 Loaded Roasted Parsnip Fries came to be: We spent the last two weeks moving into our new apartment, and overall it’s gone pretty smoothly!
 But let me tell you, my country kids are NOT used to the close quarters.
 At the splash pad, my three year old stripped naked, peed, and ran into the water.
 My daughter has taken to throwing our things into the toilet bowls, gleefully laughing at our horror.
-I’ve learned that my six year old has the heaviest feet on the planet, and so has our downstairs neighbor.
-The ease of downsizing definitely feels like a really welcome break though, especially after the craziness of the last five years.
-Adjusting to change is tough work for little minds, so we’re doing our best to make it easier on them.
+I’ve learned that my six year old has the heaviest feet on the planet, and so has our downstairs neighbor (Sorry!).
+The ease of downsizing definitely feels like a really welcome break though, especially after the craziness of the last five years, but adjusting to change is tough work for little minds, so we’re doing our best to make it easier on them.

 That means getting back to our normal routines as much as possible.
-About once a week for the last two years, we’ve done a family movie night together, enjoying something kind of fun and different for a snack while we watch whatever’s on Netflix or Amazon.
+About once a week for the last two years, we’ve done a family movie night together, enjoying something kind of fun and different for a snack while we watch whatever’s new on Netflix or Amazon.
 Since it’s summertime, we don’t even need to wait for the weekend, so I declared Monday our special movie night for the week.
-I made these roasted parsnip fries, topped them with Jalapeño Naked Bacon (it’s not spicy at all, my kids love it and even my one year old eats it!).
-My husband was calling them Disco Fries, a nod to our favorite food that we used to grab at diners back in the day.
+And I decided to make something fun!
+I made these Whole30 Loaded Roasted Parsnip Fries, topped them with Jalapeño Naked Bacon (it’s really not spicy at all, my kids love it and even my one year old eats it!).
+My husband was calling them Disco Fries, a nod to our favorite food that we used to grab at NY diners back in the day.
 We left the horseradish sauce off for the kids, because even the most adventurous kid eaters probably don’t love the flavor of horseradish.
-Mine definitely don’t.
+At least mine definitely do not.
 The movie of the night?
 The Lorax!
 Highly recommend this one for families – it’s adorable and the music is great!

-Back to the fries!
+Okay, back to the fries!
 Making my own roasted veggie fries is one of the easiest ways I get my kids to eat more veggies.
 In case you haven’t noticed, I’m a proud veggie-sneaking mom!
 And I really think parsnips are one of the best kept secret in vegetables.
 They’re mildly sweet and earthy in flavor, so they hold up great to roasting, and my kids really like them.
-Plus they’re white, so if your kids automatically turn down anything that looks like a veggie, it’s way easier to sneak than say zucchini fries.
+Plus they’re white, so if your kids automatically turn down anything that looks like a veggie, it’s way easier to sneak than something like zucchini fries.

 If you haven’t noticed parsnips in stores before, they look like big white carrots.
 I try to choose ones about the same size as carrots, because the bigger they get, the woodier they are in texture.
 If you can’t find parsnips or would prefer something different, you can totally substitute potatoes of course (everybody loves a classic!) or any other veggie you like to make fries with!
 We enjoyed these loaded parsnip fries as a fun side dish on their own, but they’d go perfectly on the side of a juicy steak to make a complete meal.